alexanderthclark/Stats1101/_sources/thehistogram.md

 If you are the kind of person who likes data and graphs more than the mathematical aspects of statistics, you should find this exciting.
 Beyond the exploratory analysis, there is also a lot of work on effective communication with graphs and tables.
 Communication is often more *explanatory* than exploratory.
 It depends on the needs of your audience.

+Data visualization principles are a mix of objective and subjective rules.
+The **area principle** is one of the more objective rules, stating that "each data value should be represented by the same amount of area" ({cite}`destats`).
+This is why it was the *areas* that represented percentages in a histogram and not necessarily the height.

-Oversimplifying, I would distill works like {cite}`knaflic2015storytelling` and {cite}`schwabish2021better` into two points.
+Oversimplifying, I would distill the more general, subjective rules from into two points ({cite}`knaflic2015storytelling` and {cite}`schwabish2021better`).

 1. Avoid clutter.
 2. Use pre-attentive processing.

 These are similar ideas, with negative and positive framing.
 Like in your prose, remove anything distracting.
 And then, insofar as you are explaining something, actively draw your reader's attention to the important things.
 For example, use color thoughtfully.
 Gray out lines that don't need individual attention in a line chart.
-The first figure below does this well and the next figure fails.
-Figure {numref}`fig:schwabgray` does this well.
+The first figure below does this well and the next figure fails. {numref}`fig:schwabgray` does this well and {numref}`fig:liaiskills` fails.

 ```{figure} images/schwabishgray.png